HiveRunner/HiveRunner/README.md

 * HiveRunner does not allow the `add jar` statement.
 It is considered bad practice to keep environment specific code together with the business logic that targets HiveRunner.
 Keep environment specific stuff in separate files and use your build/orchestration/workflow tool to run the right files in the right order in the right environment.
 When running HiveRunner, all SerDes available on the classpath of the IDE/maven will be available.

-* HiveRunner runs Hive and Hive runs on top of hadoop, and hadoop has limited support for windows machines.
+* HiveRunner runs Hive and Hive runs on top of Hadoop, and Hadoop has limited support for windows machines.
 Installing [Cygwin](http://www.cygwin.com/ "Cygwin") might help out.

 * Some of the HiveRunner annotations should probably be rebuilt to be more test method specific.
-E.g. Resources may be described on a test method basis instead as for a whole test case.
+E.g. Resources may be described on a test method basis instead of for a whole test case.
 Feedback is always welcome!

 * Currently the HiveServer spins up and tears down for every test method.
 As a performance option it should be possible to clean the HiveServer and metastore between each test method invocation.
 The choice should probably be exposed to the test writer.
 By switching between different strategies, side effects/leakage can be ruled out during test case debugging.